sfc-gh-akelkar/insite/Medpace_inSitE_Modernization_Summary.md

-# Medpace inSitE Application Modernization
+# Medpace inSitE Application Optimization
 ## Moving Data Processing from R to Snowflake

 **Prepared for:** Medpace